 Who will be North Carolina’s next lieutenant governor?

-The race to be the next lieutenant governor is wide open.
-Only one candidate has declared an intention to run: Republican Deborah Cochran, former mayor of Mount Airy.
+Only one Republican candidate has declared an intention to run: Republican Deborah Cochran, former mayor of Mount Airy.

 Clark Twiddy, a Dare County Republican and businessman, had initially said he was interested in running before switching to a N.C.
 Senate race.
 He lost his primary.

 In the Democratic Party, former N.C.
-Sen. Malcolm Graham is reportedly considering a run.
+Sen. Malcolm Graham is also reportedly considering a run.

 The unsuccessful Democratic candidate of the last two years, Linda Coleman, is currently running for Congress.